 A car accident can leave you with serious injuries and economic hardship.
 You may be burdened with medical costs, vehicle repair bills, and other expenses related to your accident.
 If your injuries have left you unable to work, even temporarily, you may be unable to pay for your day-to-day expenses on top of the bills from the accident.

-For no upfront cost, a car accident lawyer serving Covington from Kaine Law can determine the value of your damages and help you recover them.
+For no upfront cost, a Covington personal injury lawyer from Kaine Law can determine the value of your damages and help you recover them.
 Our firm has multiple decades of legal experience and has obtained hundreds of millions of dollars for our injury clients.
 Let’s see how we can help you and your family today.

 You Can Get a Free Consultation for Your Car Accident Case